AnanthChristy/taxcy/README.md

 # taxcy
-TAXCY (pronounced Taxi) is a software project developed and intended to help users file their income taxes using a chatbot as an Interface.
+TAXCY (pronounced Taxi) is a software project developed and intended to help users file their occupancy taxes using a chatbot as an Interface.